 * The Long Hall, South Great Georges Street

-* Kehoe’s South Anne Street
+* Kehoe’s, South Anne Street

-Fronting the river, Temple Bar, with its vibrant mix of independent shops, cafes, restaurants, pubs, markets and cultural institutions occupies an area three blocks deep and ten blocks long.
+Fronting the river, TEMPLE BAR, with its vibrant mix of independent shops, cafes, restaurants, pubs, markets and cultural institutions occupies an area three blocks deep and ten blocks long.
 At the western end, look out for the two branches of the Queen of Tarts- a wonderful teas shop that offers really good home baking and teas and coffees, all served on mismatched antique china (Lord Edward Street and Cow's Lane).

-* Dublin Castle (visit the State Apartments, the Chester Beatty Library and the lovely garden in front (which is actually the helicopter landing pad for the Castle).
+* Dublin Castle (visit the State Apartments, the Chester Beatty Library and the lovely garden in front (which is actually the helicopter-landing pad for the Castle).

 * The City Hall with its 'Museum of the Capital' in the basement is worth a look- the Hall is free, and there is a nominal charge for the Museum.

-* Christchurch Catherdal
+* Christchurch Cathedral

-* Dublinia-in the Christchurch Chapterhouse
+* Dublinia-in the Christchurch Chapterhouse (Viking Exhibition).

-* Old Saint Audeon's Church, built almost into the city wall
+* Old Saint Audeon's Church, built almost into the city wall.

-* St Patrick's Cathedral, and historic park beside
+* St Patrick's Cathedral, and historic park beside.

-* Francis Street- the Antiques Quarter
+* Francis Street- the Antiques Quarter.

-* Thomas Street/Meath Street, for a touch of 'Old Dublin'
+* Thomas Street/Meath Street, for a touch of 'Old Dublin'.

-* The Guinness Storehouse
+* The Guinness Storehouse.

 * Royal Hospital, Kilmainham, (IMMA) Ireland's National Gallery of Modern Art, with its wonderful, recently restored formal garden.

 Continue along the College Park railings till you reach Kildare Street, the cultural-institutional hub of the country.
+All of our national cultural institutions have free admission.
 Here you will find the National Library, and the National Museum, facing each other over the forecourt of Leinster House, home to the Oireachtas, our National Parliament.
-Flanking it on the opposite side, you will find the National Gallery, and the Natural History Museum ( known to Dubliner's of my father's generation, as 'The Dead Zoo'..)
+The National Library has a lovely exhibit on the poet, W.B.
+Yeats, and the Treasury, in the National Museum houses both the Bronze Age and Early Christian collections.

 SHOPPING WITH A DIFFERENCE